wigcheng/kotlin_gpiod_demo/README.md

 ```

 ## SELinux and Permission
 Note that if you just deploy apk to target device directly, this apk will be an untrusted_app permission in Android SELinux policy.
-Even if you got target device key, and sign to this apk, it still as a platform_app permisstion in Android runtime SELinux policy, although better than untrusted_app but still doesn't works.
+Even if you got target device key, and sign to this apk, it still as a platform_app permission in Android runtime SELinux policy, although better than untrusted_app but still doesn't works.

 * Quick Solution
-  * Issue command to Diable SELinux:
+  * Issue command to Diable SELinux (Permissive mode):
   ```
   # setenforce 0
   ```